 3.4.9 Section SL5 is characterised by improved grassland with occasional arable fields, scattered clumps and boundary lines of scrub and conifer plantation.
 There are numerous small burns and drains through this area.
-Table 14 presents a detailed description of habitats within each SOV and Quadrat.
+Table 15 presents a detailed description of habitats within each SOV and Quadrat.

 SOV / Quadrat Represented Habitat Areas Value Habitat Description East Silverburn SOV S42 Medium An area of rough poor semi-improved grassland, dense scrub and parkland / scattered trees together with an area of broad-leaved plantation woodland along Silver Burn.
 Gairnhill/Kingshill Wood SOV S43 Medium An expansive area of coniferous plantation woodland, with occasional areas of broad-leaved plantation woodland and scrub.
 Moss of Auchlea SOV S45 High High scrub of willow on wet grassland.
 Areas of birch are also present.
 Where trees have been removed, marsh dominates, although areas of swamp are also present.
-Quadrat SL-Bb10 S39 S40 Medium Quadrat SL-Bb10 comprises primarily improved grassland which is bisected by a number of small burns.
-Two small ponds with patches of rushes and scrub are present in the west while wet heath / acid grassland mosaic adjacent is present in the south adjacent to Beanshill SOV.
-Quadrat SL-Bb11 S44 Low Quadrat SL-Bb11 partly occurs within Moss of Auchlea SOV.
-The remaining habitats outside the SOV are for the most part comprised of improved grassland with a few patches of scrub and a strip of mixed plantation.
+Quadrat SL-Bb10 S39 S40 S43 Medium Quadrat SL-Bb10 comprises primarily coniferous plantation woodland, improved grassland which is bisected by a number of small burns, with patches of rushes and scrub present in the west and a wet heath / acid grassland mosaic of Beanshill SOV to the south.
+Quadrat SL-Bb11 S43 S44 S45 High Quadrat SL-Bb11 partly occurs within Moss of Auchlea SOV.
+The remaining habitats outside the SOV are comprised of mature coniferous plantation woodland, with pockets of mixed woodland, improved grassland with a few patches of scrub and a strip of mixed plantation.